 Why you should travel to Anchorage

-Those were the best hostels in Anchorage – the perfect place to begin your travels around Alaska!
+Those were the best hostels in Anchorage – the perfect place to begin your budget travels around Alaska!

 There may not be a whole load of options when it comes to Anchorage backpacker hostels, but there are quite a few decent budget hotels in Anchorage to keep costs low.